Jbudnick/Interview-Attendance-Case-Study/README.md

 ### **Case Study Goal**

 In this case study we will use non-parametric supervised learning models to create a predictive machine learning model.
 It may be interesting to compare non-parametric to parametric (linear/logistic regression) results.

+We will be comparing our results with the results of the authors of the dataset.

 ### **Datasets**
 Since we are interested in predicting interview attendance we needed to use all information available to create a model capable of best predicting the outcome of whether or not a candidate will show up to the interview.